cabinetoffice/node-login/README.md

 npm i @co-digital/login
 ```

-- **Middleware Configuration**: Configure the module to utilize the associated authentication middleware by incorporating the appropriate environment data and enabling `cookieParser` and `cookieSession` within the application configuration file.
+- **Middleware Configuration**: Configure the module to utilise the associated authentication middleware by incorporating the appropriate environment data and enabling `cookieParser` and `cookieSession` within the application configuration file.

 ```ts
 // On app.ts